qise2023/main/README.md

 ============= year 2024 =================== <br>
 q trestbed <br>
 install a q cryptor.
-Now q keys generated from one QKD 9Alice) are encrypted and transmitted/shared with the other party (Bob). <br>
+Now q keys generated from one QKD 9Alice) are encrypted and transmitted/shared with the other party (Bob). <br><br>
 q algorithm <br>
 Andrew:
-verification of quantum networks. quantum position verification.  <br>
+verification of quantum networks. quantum position verification.  <br><br>
 edu <br>
 Finalize excel document to determine 1) #of courses for a BS q track and 2) names of each course. <br>
 Existing courses: